rhuss/rhuss.github.io/_posts/2016-04-27-kubernetes-on-raspberry-pi3.md

 My somewhat selfish goals were:

 * Using (and learning on the way) Ansible for not only a one-shot installation but also maintainance and upgrades.
 * Learning myself how to setup a Kubernetes cluster.
 This setup includes flannel as an overlay network, the SkyDNS extension and soon also a registry.
-Using Ansible helps me to incremental add on top of things already installed.
+Using Ansible helps me to incrementally add on top of things already installed.
 * Want to use WiFi for connecting the cluster.
 See below for the reason.
 * Get [OpenShift Origin](https://github.com/openshift/origin) running and be able to switch between Ansible and OpenShift via Ansible.
 * Create a demonstration platform for my favourite development and integration platform [fabric8](http://fabric8.io).